 Is Braille Institute permanently closing or going away?

 No, suspension of classes and services is temporary, Braille Institute is not permanently closing or going away.
-We will assess resuming classes and services at our physical centers early next year.
-Meanwhile, view our online classes and workshops or contact us for other remote services like virtual one-on-one sessions.
+We continually assess resuming classes and services at our physical centers.
+Meanwhile, view our online classes and workshops, or contact us for other remote services like virtual one-on-one sessions.
 Updates on when we’ll reopen physical centers will be provided on our website and social media channels.